oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 We currently see a number of unaddressed [server errors](https://github.com/oppia/oppia/labels/server%20errors) on hosted instances of Oppia.
 Many server errors relate to user-facing bugs, and are a good clue that something is problematic in the application.
 Furthermore, frequently occurring errors result in the server logs getting noisy, to the point that they are no longer treated as alerts because the volume of errors is too high.

-The aim of this project is to address the 15 most common server errors, and improve/clarify the logging to make them easier to debug.
+The aim of this project is to address the 15 most common server errors, and improve/clarify the logging infrastructure to make server errors easier to debug in general.
 This would also make it easier to catch new issues during test deployments, and reduce the overall error rate of the app.

-Addressing a server error entails the following:
+"Addressing a server error" entails the following:

 - Find a set of setup steps and actions that reliably reproduce the error on a local machine (see [this tutorial](https://github.com/oppia/oppia/wiki/Tutorial-Learn-to-Figure-Out-the-Reproduction-Steps-for-a-Server-Error)).
 If more insight is needed, it is also fine to add some logging and do another deployment to get more information.
 - Identify the root cause of the error.